Legal information about Family Violence laws and resources

 If your community has a Sexual Assault Nurse Examiners Program (SANE), you can ask the hospital or health centre staff to call SANE for you.
-SANE is a 24 hour, 7 day a week program that serves people of all genders (including trans-identified people) and all ages who have experienced a sexual assault in the past 5 days (120 hours).
+SANE is a 24-hour, 7 day a week program that serves people of all genders (including trans-identified people) and all ages who have experienced a sexual assault in the past 7 days (168 hours).

-SANE’s 24 hour response line (1-833-577- 7263) offers non-judgemental, confidential support and information about options after an immediate sexual assault.
+The response lines offer non-judgemental, confidential support and information about options after an immediate sexual assault.
 SANE also offers supportive care and follow-up for sexual assault survivors.
-The response line can also connect you with a nurse, who can meet you at a hospital to provide medical care and/or collect evidence.
+The response line will get an oncall nurse to call you, and can answer your questions.
 More information on this program is at nshealth.ca/sane.

 You decide if you want to get a medical exam and/or have evidence collected.

 - documenting the details of the sexual assault